jackcrosbie/MS3-football-stats/README.md

   - PEP8 Python Validator:
     Upon completion of writing my code.
 I ran it through the PEP8 online validator.
 This pointed out errors in my syntax and whitespace after lines of code in some instances.
     I tidied all this up and as a result my code is running through the validator with zero errors.

+ - Printing Column Headings in Function using Lambda:
+   In the functions which use the Lambda I currently cannot figure out how to print the results to the terminal with the column headings attached.

 ![image](https://user-images.githubusercontent.com/82109134/136267008-77ab1458-a9f2-48a3-91bf-1c4334d329ba.png)